iluwatar/java-design-patterns/filterer/README.md

 **Programmatic Example**

-To model the threat detection example presented above we introduce `Threat` and `ThreatAwareSystem` interfaces.
+To model the threat detection example presented above, we introduce `Threat` and `ThreatAwareSystem` interfaces.

 ```java
 public interface Threat {